jhnwnstd/romanian_palatalization/docs/data_dict.md

 `source` is extracted from Wiktionary.
 It is the URL the lemma entry came from.
 It should always be present.

-`notes` is extracted from Wiktionary.
-It contains any editorial or usage notes associated with the lemma entry.
-This field may be empty for most entries but preserves valuable metadata when present.
-It is passed through unchanged from the extraction phase and is not used in any derivations.
+`notes` is derived from Wiktionary and DEX online data.
+It records which entries required plural or gender confirmation from DEX online due to missing or ambiguous Wiktionary data.
+If no such confirmation was needed, the field is left empty.